This Morning viewers emotional as Holly Willoughby returns to the show for special reason

 Summer hosts Eamonn Holmes and Ruth Langsford welcomed nine-year-old Sophie into the studio.

-Accompanied by her mum and dad, they explained that she has a rare form of incurable cancer.
+Her mum and dad explained that she has a rare form of incurable cancer.

 Read more: 7 times This Morning hosts Ruth Langsford and Eamonn Holmes gave us couple goals